Department of Geography and Environmental Studies

 GEO 2420.
 Introduction to Geographic Information Techniques.

-The course will introduce the foundations of geographic information systems (GIS), global positioning systems (GPS), remote sensing, cartography, data analysis, and other tools and methods used by geographic information scientists.
-Maps, data collection, using and creating Internet content, and data analysis and display will be topics in the course.
+This course introduces the foundations of geographic information systems and sciences (GIS), including global positioning systems (GPS), remote sensing, cartography, web mapping, Google Earth, geospatial data visualization and analysis, and other tools and methods used by geographic information scientists.
+Topics include maps, data collection, using and creating Internet content, and data analysis and display.
+This introductory course helps students build literacy in geospatial data and analysis; it will prepare them to take more specialized GIS courses.

 Grade Mode: Standard Letter